phuctm97/img-nodejs/README.md

 [![Deploy to DO][do button]][do deploy url]

-> ℹ️ If you prefer Next.js + Serverless over Node.js + Docker, [checkout this
+> ℹ️ If you prefer Next.js + Serverless to Node.js + Docker, [checkout this
 > repository][next-based repo].

 ## What is this?